 - The name and number of the Carnegie Mellon course the student would like this to substitute

-Incoming students may be granted credit for community college courses taken before their enrollment at Carnegie Mellon, provided the courses descriptions meet requirements.
-If the course was taken in high school, in fulfilment of a high school requirement, however, credit will not be granted.
+Incoming students may be granted credit for college courses taken before their enrollment at Carnegie Mellon, provided the courses descriptions meet requirements.
+If the course was taken in high school, in fulfillment of a high school requirement, however, credit will not be granted.
 First year students should make an appointment with their academic advisor to discuss the transfer credit process.

 Submitting a Transcript to CMU

 Currently enrolled students must have their official transcripts sent to the University Registrar's Office either electronically or through mail to be considered for transfer credit from another accredited institution.
 Unofficial transcripts, screenshots, or personal copies of transcripts are not accepted.